 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants:

 lawford Settlers in United States in the 17th Century

 Mary Lawford, who sailed to Virginia in 1649

 lawford Settlers in United States in the 20th Century

-- Charles H. Lawford, aged 33, who emigrated to America from Leicester, England, in 1907
+Charles H. Lawford, aged 33, who immigrated to America from Leicester, England, in 1907

-- Algernon Lawford, aged 22, who emigrated to the United States from Liversedge, England, in 1908
+Algernon Lawford, aged 22, who immigrated to the United States from Liversedge, England, in 1908

-- Egerton C. B. Lawford, aged 54, who emigrated to the United States from London, England, in 1908
+Egerton C. B. Lawford, aged 54, who immigrated to the United States from London, England, in 1908